|Generic Name||Brand Name|

 In clinical trials, 1 month after the last dose, 100% of people were immune to hepatitis A, while 99.7% were immune to hepatitis B.footnote 2 But in practice, immunity may not approach these levels.
 Hepatitis B vaccine provides immunity for 95% to 97% of people.

 Immunity to the hepatitis B virus is thought to be lifelong.
-The hepatitis A vaccine is effective for at least 25 years in adults and 14 years in children.footnote 3
+The hepatitis A vaccine is effective for at least 25 years in adults and at least 14 to 20 years in children.footnote 3

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.